amingolnari/amingolnari.github.io/_pages/cv.md

 # Some Academic Projects

+* **[Learning Representations by Recirculation](https://github.com/amingolnari/Learning-Representations-by-Recirculation/blob/main/RecirculationAlgorithm.ipynb)**: Developed a Jupyter Notebook implementation of the recirculation algorithm proposed by Hinton and McClelland in their paper "Learning Representations by Recirculation," demonstrating the application of autoencoders for unsupervised learning.

 * **Generating Fake Faces**: Implementing GANs & DC-GANs using one-shot samples in Python.
 Focused on data augmentation using a dataset with just one image per class.

 * **High-Resolution Video Processing**: Using OpenCL and OpenCV in Visual Studio C/C++.
 Addressed challenges of processing high-resolution files (Full-HD or 4K) using GPUs for optimal performance.